Right across from the bus terminal in Punta Del Este at Parada 1, Bravo Beach, is ” The Hand.”

 We would then need a ladder to climb up and pose for our picture sitting in the huge palm. .

-Regardless of your art taste, the ” Hand ” will always be a manicurist’s dream job.
+From any angle I look at it, I can see that the ” Hand ” will always be a manicurist’s dream job.